barumau/pandunia/suomi/pandunia-suomi.md

 titan yum - titaani
 Titania - Titania
 titi - nisä (tissi)
+to - luokse (tykö, kohti, asti)
+to in - sisäänpäin
+to jin - eteen päin
+to long - pitkästi (kauas)
+to misal - esimerkiksi
+to vai - ulkoinen
 tocu - koskea (koskettaa)
 tocu sense - tuntea
 Togo - Togo